-In 2019, the planned number of the research days are 47 days, 30 days, 30 days and 42 days for YS2, YS1, YS3 and KY7, respectively.
-The survey itineraries are shown for YS2, YS1, YS3 and KY7 in Tables 2A, 2B, 2C and 2D, respectively.
-At this stage, home port for the sighting survey from August to September is not decided yet.
+In 2019, the planned number of the research days are 47 days and 40 days for YS2 and KY7, respectively.
+The survey itineraries are shown in Tables 2C and 2D.

 Researchers on board and oversight person

 Experienced researchers on line transect whale sighting surveys, biopsy and photo-id experiments will be selected.
 Koji Matsuoka (Institute of Cetacean Research) will be the responsible person for these surveys.
 He is proposed as the oversight person on behalf of the IWC SC.